 Skeptics Are Doubtful

 Even with Roxas’ vindication and books like Gold Warriors, there are many skeptics who doubt the existence of the Yamashita treasure or at least dispute the amounts alleged to exist.
 They argue that if there is as much gold hidden as history claims, there would be many more stories of discovery.
 There is little to no proof of any gold being found despite several claims by treasure hunters and Filipino natives to the contrary.
 Documentation and pictures should surely exist.
 But there is no such proof of any of these claims.
-Roxas’ story is probably the closest we will every come to having the story substantiated.
-As such, Yamashita’s treasure has taken on legendary proportions, like the lost Incan city of gold called El Dorado, or the Oak Island Money Pit, the now famous location of Captain Kidd’s buried treasure.
+Roxas’ story is probably the closest we will ever come to having the story substantiated.
+As such, Yamashita’s treasure has taken on legendary proportions, like the lost Incan city of gold called El Dorado, or the Oak Island Money Pit, the now-famous location of Captain Kidd’s buried treasure.

 There are still treasure hunters out there who dedicate their lives to finding Yamashita’s gold treasure.
 They’re hoping to stumble upon just a small portion of the loot that was hidden so long ago.
 Perhaps most of it has already been found and helped to fund intelligence agencies and the vast collection of shoes of Imelda Marcos (it was truly impressive!).
 When we wonder, we search.
 And just maybe…the rest of Yamashita’s treasure will be found.